voicedoctor.co.uk

 Amongst his non-clinical duties, he is the editor of ENT & Audiology News magazine.
 He continues to sing regularly with a number of different groups.

-Mr Costello has been the President of the British Laryngological Association - since June 2023.
-He is also on the Presidential Council of the European Laryngological Society.
+Mr Costello was the President of the British Laryngological Association from 2023 to 2025.
+He was also on the Presidential Council of the European Laryngological Society from 2020 to 2025.